Addressing Ongoing Concerns: The State of My Complaint Against City Power Johannesburg

 This raises two critical questions: Why do we assume that South Africa’s power quality is better than that of the U.S. or certain European nations?
 And how can we be confident that all municipalities in South Africa are free from power quality issues?
 Leaders must provide clarity and transparency in these matters to foster public trust in regulatory bodies.

-If poor power quality is evident in major cities like Johannesburg and Ekurhuleni, what implications does this have for smaller towns and cities that may lack access to qualified engineers?
+If poor power quality is evident in major cities like Johannesburg and Ekurhuleni, what implications do this have for smaller towns and cities that may lack access to qualified engineers?

 Insights on Negative Phase Sequencing: A Global Perspective